fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 ## Refining the security posture

 This demo is pretty contrived, but hopefully you can see the value of encryption outside of the code.
-There are a few things we cna do to increase the security level here so lets dig in a little bit further before we call it a day.
+There are a few things we can do to increase the security level here so lets dig in a little bit further before we call it a day.

 ### Per worker accounts

 You will recall we created two worker userpass accounts.
 This is a little pointless in our demo here, but assume for a moment that you have a production web server with a high risk profile sending messages to an API server that has a lower risk profile.
 The web server is more likely to have an external facing attack surface, than an application server that doesnt recieve client traffic directly for example.

 If all applications use the same credential, then if one webserver is compromised, then all instances of that credential now need to be rolled over.
-If you have different credentials per host or at least per service class, you reduce the impact of rolling these credentials.
+If you have different credentials per host or at least per service class, you reduce the scope of rolling these credentials.
 Lets implement that here.

-> Note: this is super janky.
+> Note: this demo is super janky.
 Don't do this in prod!
 Once you understand the primitives, you can decide on the best approach for you.

 1. add the new username and differentiate them in the constants; remember the password was the same. _yes. thats dumb._
 ```python